Kuntillet Ajrud: The Ancient Fortress that puzzles archaeologists

 In the Sinah desert stands Kuntillet Ajrud, a remote settlement that was found in 1975 by the archaeologist Ze’ev Meshel of the University of Tel Aviv.
 The settlement is dated to the 8th century BC and is suggested to be one of the border fortresses built by King Solomon.
 The name of the fortress in Arabic, means ‘Hill of the Water-Source’.

 Two major buildings were found preserved at Kuntillet Ajrud.
-The largest one contained numerous inscriptions—of early Hebrew and Phoenician writings—and paintings on the walls, door posts, pottery and store jars, as well as numerous drawings of men, animals and gods.
+The largest one contained numerous inscriptions—of early Hebrew and Phoenician writings—and paintings on the walls, door posts, pottery and stone jars, as well as numerous drawings of men, animals and gods.
 It is interesting to note that in addition to Yahweh (the God of the Bible) being mentioned in the inscriptions, the Canaanite gods, El and Baal, were also worshipped.
 It was only later that Baal was ‘transformed’ to a demon and was considered evil in the scriptures.

 Even if it has been proposed that Kuntillet Ajrud was used as a fortress, the actual nature and function of the place is not clear.
 Various remains that were found, including the inscriptions, suggest that it also served as a kind of religious center, with one phrase of particular importance creating debate amongst archaeologists: “I have blessed you to Yahweh of Shomron (Samaria) and to His Asherah”.
 Asherah was a Semitic mother goddess.
 The question has therefore been debated among scholars as to whether she may have been the wife of God?
 Asherah was known to be the consort of the god El, however it seems that she disappears at some point from Phoenician/Canaanite inscriptions.